 A nonconductor of electricity, especially a substance with electrical conductivity of less than a millionth (10-6) of a siemens.

-To clean old connectors I like to use a quality contact cleaner/solvent to blast them clean, then use an exacto knife or sandpaper to scrape any oxidation off.
+To clean old connectors I like to use a quality contact cleaner/solvent to blast them clean, then use an exacto knife to scrape any oxidation off.
 Standard brake cleaner spray is a good solvent but on electrical connections you want to leave a thin film of protectant on the metal to keep it from re-oxidizing.
 Years ago the high-end magazine "AUDIO" recommended WD40 as a high quality lubricating oil for cleaning and lubricating the volume controls on high-end preamps.
-So I use WD40 to protect conenctions.
+So I use WD40 to protect connections.
 Places to clean are the voltage regulator connections, wiper motor plug, injection brain connector and injectors.
-Also open the injection airbox and spray the circuit board to clean the resistive wiper.
 Check the little ground connector that screws into the lower shock tower just below the battery on 240s...it sticks out of the wiring harness on the frame rail.

 MECHANICAL ADVANCE CURVE